Brackets

 sin (x)

-where brackets are used, although
+where parentheses are used, although

 sin x